zainabel11/Exploring-the-Microbiome/README.md

 Installation options:
 We will provide a docker image for installing and using SARS2MicrobeTaxa.

-The Docker image will contains SARS2MicrobeTaxa and it will be downloadable from the Docker Hub.
+The Docker image will contain SARS2MicrobeTaxa and it will be downloadable from the Docker Hub.
+We will be able to run this tool as a Docker or Singularity container.

 docker pull <!-- omicscodeathon/microbetaxasars2 -->: Command to pull the image from the DockerHub docker run <!-- omicscodeathon/microbetaxasars2 -->: Run the docker image from the command line